16AA-Milsim/discourse-rank-on-names/README.md

 # Discourse Rank on Names

-This plugin prefixes usernames with military-style rank abbreviations based on the Discourse groups a user belongs to.
-The prefix list is now fully configurable from the admin interface.
+This plugin prefixes usernames with military-style rank abbreviations based on the Discourse groups a user belongs to and can also display configurable drop zone flash images before matching user titles.
+Both lists are fully configurable from the admin interface.

 ## Managing prefixes